Army of the Dead: Plot

-Arriving at Bly's casino, Ward and Kate turn on the power, Peters prepares a helicopter on the roof, and Dieter works on the vault.
+At Bly's casino, Ward and Kate turn on the power, Peters prepares a helicopter on the roof, and Dieter works on the vault.
+A news report reveals the government has brought forward the nuclear strike, giving the team approximately 90 minutes.
 Martin and Lilly stay outside under the pretense of keeping watch but instead lure the Queen into the open.
 Martin beheads her and takes her head.
-Zeus discovers her body and returns her to the Olympus casino, revealing that the Queen was pregnant with a zombie fetus.
+Zeus discovers her body and returns her to the Olympus casino, revealing that the Queen is pregnant with a zombie fetus.
 Enraged, Zeus directs the Alphas to the casino.
-A news report reveals the government has brought forward the nuclear strike, giving the team approximately 90 minutes.
-As Dieter opens the vault, Ward discovers Kate had left to look for Geeta.
+As Dieter opens the vault, Ward discovers Kate has left to look for Geeta.
 As Ward and Cruz are about to search for her, the Alphas appear and kill Cruz.

 Martin traps the team in the basement, explaining that Bly cares only about the zombie head, which can create a zombie army for the government and is worth more than the money in the vault.
-When he steps outside, he discovers Lilly stole the Queen's head, and the tiger mauls him to death.
-Vanderohe attempts to fight Zeus but is easily overpowered.
+When he steps outside, he discovers that Lilly stole the Queen's head, replacing it with a bill-counting machine, and the zombie tiger mauls him to death.
+Vanderohe attempts to fight Zeus but is overpowered.
 Dieter sacrifices himself to get Vanderohe into the vault safely.
-Ward, Lilly, and Guzman make it to the lobby, where zombies attack them and swarm Guzman, who detonates his grenades, killing the zombies at the cost of his own life and destroying the money he carried.
+Ward, Lilly, and Guzman reach the lobby, where zombies attack them and swarm Guzman, who detonates his grenades, killing the zombies, himself, and all the money he carried.
 Zeus confronts them on the roof.
 Lilly distracts him with the Queen's head as Ward and Peters escape.
 Zeus fatally impales Lilly, who destroys the Queen's head by dropping it off the roof.

 Peters takes Ward to the Olympus casino to retrieve Kate.
 Inside, Kate finds Geeta and kills the infected Cummings.
 Zeus chases them onto Peters' helicopter, and Ward accidentally shoots Peters, causing the helicopter to fly haphazardly.
 Zeus overpowers Ward and bites him.
 As the nuke destroys Las Vegas, Zeus is distracted by the bomb flash, and Ward kills him.
 The nuke's shock wave causes the helicopter to crash, killing Peters and Geeta.
 Kate survives and finds Ward, who gives Kate money to start a new life before turning into a zombie.
-Kate kills him and breaks down in tears as a rescue helicopter arrives.
+Kate kills him and starts crying as a rescue helicopter arrives.
 Having survived the blast, Vanderohe exits the vault with the remaining money and later rents a plane to take him to Mexico City.
 On the flight, he discovers that he has been bitten.